tamagui/tamagui/README.md

 ## Setup

-Add snackui to your project:
+Add to your project:

 ```bash
 yarn add snackui snackui-loader @snackui/babel-plugin
 ```

-From here, you can set it two ways: for extraction to CSS on web, you'll need the Webpack plugin.
-If you don't need that (using a different bundler), or for React Native, then you'll want the babel plugin.
+For extraction to CSS on web, you'll need the Webpack plugin.
+If you don't need that (using a different bundler) or for React Native, use the babel plugin.

 **Note:** Don't use *both* the Webpack and Babel plugin together as they will conflict.

-We hope to add plugins for rollup, esbuild and others soon as it should be relatively straightforward, PR's are welcome.

 ### Webpack - CSS extraction

-To extract to CSS, SnackUI supports Webpack for now (v4 and v5).
+Only Webpack supported for now.
 Add the loader to your webpack config after `babel-loader`.
-Note, **don't use the babel plugin if you are doing this**, you only need the loader for Webpack.
+Note, **make sure you don't also add the @snackui/babel-plugin to your babel config**, you only need the loader for Webpack.

 ```js
 module.exports = {